-Here’s why we love the waters of the South Pacific so much!
-Below are some of the water activities highlights from our expedition of the region last November.
+Below are some of the water activities highlights from exploring the waters of the South Pacific.

 Yanaba & Egum Island: “As we left the atoll, a small pod of pilot whales said goodbye to us, along with a setting sun.”